 Jessica Shaver, Chief People Officer

 For years, Ms. Shaver has been involved in the transportation industry with increasing levels of leadership and management responsibilities.
 She previously served as the Director of Corporate Strategy and was responsible for development of the strategic plan and management of its implementation.
-Prior to that role, she served as the Chief of Staff for the Port Authority and was responsible for planning and coordinating the operational activities of the organization under the direction of the Port Commission and Executive Director.
+Prior to that role, she served as the Chief of Staff and was responsible for planning and coordinating the operational activities of the organization under the direction of the Port Commission and Executive Director.

 Ms. Shaver earned a Bachelor of Science degree and a Masters in Business Administration from the University of Florida.
 She currently resides in the Houston Heights with her husband Ben, son William and two golden retrievers.
 She is actively involved in volunteering and fostering rescue dogs.